ppy/osu-wiki/news/2017-08-21-yuzus-new-look-contest.md

 --------

-This is a little different from our previous osu!mascot design contest, where we asked for a full redesign instead of a refesh.
+This is a little different from our previous osu!mascot design contest, where we asked for a full redesign instead of a refresh.
 To clarify, Yuzu's going to remain Yuzu, but he's going to look a lot better after this is all done.

 Interested in giving this a shot?
 [Head on over to the contest page](https://osu.ppy.sh/community/contests/49) and submit your take on Yuzu's new look.